llvm/llvm-project/libcxx/docs/Hardening.rst

 - when configuring the library, provide the path to custom header (relative to the root of the repository) via the CMake variable ``LIBCXX_ASSERTION_HANDLER_FILE``.

+There is no existing mechanism for users to override the termination handler.

 ABI
 ===